-Pelham Board of Education discusses five-year plan/COVID -19 numbers - Shelby County Reporter
+Pelham Board of Education discusses five-year plan, COVID -19 numbers - Shelby County Reporter

 “When you approve this five-year plan, you are not approving a specific project,” Coefield explained to the Board.
 “You are approving that we do in fact have a five-year plan.
 The state wants to know that we’ve got a plan, that we’re looking to the future…it’s just long-term, could-happen scenarios.
 We have to put something for every year.
 You just try to think of anything that could possibly come up in the future and place it in the long-term plan.”

 The five-year plan included ongoing interior renovations of the high school, adding new parking and an updated field for the middle school band/baseball team, and current status of plans that include railings/bathroom updates throughout the stadium.

 The five-year plan was ultimately approved by the Board, and Coefield reminded them that all projects or issues that come up in the future will be individually voted on as they arise by Board members.

 Coefield had some good news regarding COVID-19 numbers in PCS.